tmikeschu/career-development-curriculum/module_three/job_search_strategies.md

 - Assessing success of a job search
 - Learn when to pivot strategies

+# Opening
+What do you want to do after you complete Turing?
+What do you want to do on a daily basis?
+What do you want from your career in the longterm?
+How do you see yourself contributing to technology?
+Will you work on a product that impacts your learning exponentially?
+Are you open to traveling for consulting or do you prefer to stay put in a single location?

+Analyzing these

 ## Focus on Priorities
 Similar to apartment shopping, it's important to have a list of must-have's and nice-to-have's.
 Know what is a deal breaker and when you are being too picky.
 In the case that you do not find a position with all the items on your list, what are you willing to forego for a great first job as a developer?